 Any overage of a quota allocation is subtracted for that specific quota allocation in the subsequent year on a pound for pound basis.
-The exception to this rule is if a soft cap is implemented for a small-capacity fleet or if overage reconciliation (Options C) is adopted under Section 4.3.3: Quota Transfers.
 Overage determination is based on final allocations, including transfers if applicable.
 Overages will be subtracted from the subsequent year's quota following submission of state compliance reports.
 Should overages change as preliminary data is finalized, quotas will be re-adjusted accordingly.